CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill excels at conciseness through effective use of tables and direct rules.
+This skill excels at conciseness through effective use of tables and avoids explaining concepts Claude already knows.
 The workflow sections provide excellent validation checkpoints.
-However, it could benefit from more executable code examples to demonstrate the principles rather than just stating them as rules.
+However, it could benefit from more executable code examples rather than conceptual rules, particularly in the anti-patterns section where before/after code snippets would be more actionable.

 Suggestions